Age: 5 years

 Beautiful Isla has had quite a journey.
-Found as a stray, picked up by a Good Samaritan, adopted from a shelter and then finally making her way into FBRN's care.
-After several months in foster care, we’re happy to report that Isla is ready to continue her journey to her forever home!
+She was found as a stray, picked up by a Good Samaritan, adopted from a shelter and then made her way into FBRN's care.
+During her time with FBRN she has had nares and palate surgery, has undergone physical therapy, and has traveled from Texas to lovely northern Virginia.
+Now, we’re happy to report that Isla is ready to continue her journey to her forever home!

 FBRN dogs are in foster care in people's private homes.
 For the foster families' safety, we do not disclose specific locations, and we don't set up meet and greets prior to applications.
 For detailed information about the dogs in our care, please read the extensive bios on each dog.